CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 podman version <A VERSION NUMBER>
 ```

+> [!WARNING]
-__Warning__: the above is a bit of a hack.
+> the above is a bit of a hack.
 The lack of easy interfaces between `podman` and the Azure container registry has been [an open issue for some time](https://github.com/Azure/azure-cli/issues/14768#issue-678300971).

 If you ever decide to replace `podman` with actual `docker`, you may wish to run `sudo rm /usr/bin/docker` to remove the symlink before installing real `docker`.